Megan Romano: Swimming career

-Italian american, at the 2012 United States Olympic Trials, the qualifying meet for the 2012 Olympics, Romano narrowly missed the Olympic team by finishing seventh in the 200-meter freestyle with a time of 1:58.56 (the top six finishers were selected for the relay).
+At the 2012 United States Olympic Trials, the qualifying meet for the 2012 Olympics, Romano narrowly missed the Olympic team by finishing seventh in the 200-meter freestyle with a time of 1:58.56 (the top six finishers were selected for the relay).
 Romano also competed in the final of the 100-meter backstroke and place eighth in the final.

 At the 2012 Short Course World Championships, Romano won four medals: two gold, one silver, and one bronze.
 On the first day, Romano led off the relay and had a split of 1:56.03 in the 4×200 free relay.
 Along with teammates Chelsea Chenault, Shannon Vreeland, and Allison Schmitt, they won with a time of 7:39.25.
 Romano earned her first individual medal with a silver in the 100-meter free on the third day of competition, finishing behind Germany's Britta Steffen with a 52.48.
 Later, she anchored the 4×100 medley relay to a bronze-medal-winning 3:51.43 with the fastest split in the field of 51.90.
 In Romano's last event, she led off the relay with a split of 52.86, and along with Jessica Hardy, Lia Neal, and Allison Schmitt, won the 4×100 free relay in 3:31.01, nearly two seconds ahead of second-place finisher Australia.

 At the 2013 World Aquatics Championships in Barcelona, Romano anchored the women's 4×100-meter freestyle relay to a gold medal, overtaking Australia's Alicia Coutts in the final 100 meters.
 She entered the water 7 tenths of a second behind Coutts, but beat the Australian by a margin of 0.12.
 Her split of 52.60 was a personal best and second-fastest of anyone in the field.
 The final relay time of 3:32.31 bettered the previous American record of 3:34.24.
 Romano earned her second medal, a gold, in the 4×100-meter medley relay with Missy Franklin, Jessica Hardy, and Dana Vollmer.
 Swimming the anchor leg, Romano recorded a split of 53.43 and the team finished with a time of 3:53.23.

+In 2025, Romano announced that she would participate in the Enhanced Games in 2026, the first woman to say she will participate.